EnvGen/POGENOM/docs/source/Input_POGENOM_Usage.rst

 "dataset": "name of the dataset to be analysed",
   It cannot be empty.

-"mode": "prefilt",
+"mode_prefilt": "TRUE",
+  To activate mode_prefilt set option to ``"TRUE"``.
-  When "mode": "prefilt", the pipeline will do a quick prescreening by mapping a subset of the reads from each sample, to estimate the     coverage of the samples and determine which should be included.
+  The pipeline will do a quick prescreening by mapping a subset of the reads from each sample, to estimate the     coverage of the samples and determine which should be included.
-  If no prescreening (prefilt) is required, then set an empty string ("mode": "",).
+  If no prescreening (prefilt) is required, set option to ``"FALSE"``.

 "fraction": "0.15",
-  Fraction of reads to be subsampled when running the pipeline using "mode": "prefilt".
+  Fraction of reads to be subsampled when running the pipeline using "mode_prefilt".
   Lowering the fraction increases the uncertaintly in the coverage estimates.
   Increasing the fraction increases the size of the directory ``<temp_sub_Reads_dir>/Reads/`` and the runtime.
-  Required is mode "prefilt" used.
+  Required when "mode_prefilt" used.

 "temp_sub_Reads_dir": "PREFILT",
-  Directory storing the subsampled reads when running the pipeline using "mode": "prefilt".
+  Directory storing the subsampled reads when running the pipeline using "mode_prefilt".
 The size of this directory will be    "fraction" * the size of "dataset".
-  Required is mode "prefilt" used.
+  Required when mode "mode_prefilt" used.

-"remove_subreads": "no",
+"remove_subreads": "FALSE",
-  Remove the directory of subsampled reads (i.e., ``<temp_sub_Reads_dir>/Reads/``) after usage.
-This directory is created during sample prescreening, when "mode": "prefilt" is used.
+  If ``"TRUE"`` the directory of subsampled reads (i.e., ``<temp_sub_Reads_dir>/Reads/``) will be removed after usage.
+This directory is created during sample prescreening, when "mode_prefilt" is used.

 "min_coverage": 20,
   Minimum median coverage depth per sample per genome.
 Integer.
-Samples below this threshold will not be included in the subsequent comparative analysis.
+Sample/genome combinations below this threshold will not be included in the subsequent analysis.
-  When "mode": "prefilt", and "fraction" : "0.10", a "min_coverage" value lower than 10 will select all samples, and the prescreening will be obsolete.
   It cannot be empty.

 "min_breadth": 40,
   Minimum coverage breadth (percentage of genome covered) per sample per genome.
 Integer.
   It cannot be empty.

-"subsampling_fraction": "max",
-  Subsample reads. fraction of templates/read pairs to keep.
-  Fraction used to downsample BAM files from samples that will be included in the subsequent comparative analysis.

-  Options: ``min``, ``max``, ``float number``.
+"subsampling_coverage": "TRUE",
-  ``min``, samples will be downsampled to user-defined minimum median coverage (i.e, min_coverage).
+  Sample/genome combinations above used-defined threshold (i.e., min_cov, Breadth) will be, by default (``"TRUE"``), downsampled to user-defined Minimum median coverage.
-  ``max``, all reads will be used, and samples won't be downsampled.
-  ``FLOAT``, float number [0.1 -1.0].
-Fraction of reads to be included in the comparative analysis (fraction = desired coverage / actual coverage).

-  If the selected fraction leads to a final coverage lower than the user-defined min_coverage, the samples will be then downsampled to user-defined min_coverage.
-  If 1.0, all reads will be included and samples won't be downsampled.
+  If the user do not want to downsample the selected Sample/genome combinations, set option to ``"FALSE"``.
   It cannot be empty.

 "min_bsq_for_cov_median_calculation": 15,
-  Minimum base quality when counting the number of bases per genome position during coverage calculation.
+  Minimum base quality when counting the coverage depth per genome position during coverage calculation.
 Integer.
 It cannot be empty.

 "threads": 15,
   Number of threads.
 Integer.
 It cannot be empty.